matan-yes/data-collection-network-analysis/README.md

     [[3]] "still shopping you can still get our tasty latest greatest cookbook by christmas order here "

 ### Create corpus
+We use tm package, tm is a Text Mining package
 ```{r}
 library(tm)